Temi E. Ologunorisa: Awards and honors

 Ologunorisa has received a special invitation to join the American Association for the Advancement of Science (AAAS), in 2003.
 He was the second person from Africa to serve on the International Editorial Advisory Board of the International Journal of Meteorology, U.K., after winning the international nomination.
 He has positions on the editorial boards of CATENA, published by Elsevier; International Journal of Biometeorology; Natural Hazards; JAMBA, published by North-West University, Potchefstroom, South Africa; and Journal of Applied Geography, published by Springer.
 He served as Editor-in-Chief of the Journal of the Nigerian Meteorological Society (Journal of Meteorology and Climate Science) from 2008 to 2010, Editor-in-Chief of the Journal of Earth and Atmospheric Sciences from 2018 to 2021, Associate Editor of the Journal of the Association of Nigerian Geographers from 2004 to 2005, and Editor of the Nigerian Journal of Tropical Geography.

-Ogunorisa belongs to the American Geophysical Union, the International Association of Hydrological Sciences, the Royal Meteorological Society, the UK's Tornados and Storm Research Organization, the UK's Association of Nigerian Geographers, and the UK's Annals of the Association of American Geographers.
+Olgunorisa belongs to the American Geophysical Union, the International Association of Hydrological Sciences, the Royal Meteorological Society, the UK's Tornados and Storm Research Organization, the UK's Association of Nigerian Geographers, and the UK's Annals of the Association of American Geographers.